Ingress referenceΒΆ

 ...

 All requests to your application via ingress will result in metrics being emitted to Prometheus.
-The metrics are prefixed with nginx_ingress_controller_requests_ and are tagged with the following labels: status, method, host, path, namespace, service.
+The metrics are prefixed with nginx_ingress_controller_requests_

 Ingress metrics label descriptions

-Label Description
+Label | Description |

-status HTTP status code
+HTTP status code |

-method HTTP method
+HTTP method |

-host Host header (domain)
+Host header (domain) |

-path Request path
+Request path |

-namespace Namespace of the ingress
+Namespace of the ingress |

-service Name of the service (app name)
+Name of the service (app name) |

-Uptime probes
+Uptime probesΒΆ

 All ingresses will automatically have uptime probes enabled on them.
 This probe will directed at the application's readiness endpoint using a HTTP GET request.
-A probe is considered successful if the HTTP status code is 2xx or 3xx.
-The probe is considered failed if the HTTP status code is 4xx or 5xx.
+A probe is considered successful if the HTTP status code is 2xx

 You can query the uptime probe status using the following PromQL query:

-Example PromQL Queries
+Example PromQL QueriesΒΆ

-Number of requests to the myapp application, grouped by status code:
+Number of requests to the myapp

-Number of 5xx errors to the myapp application:
+errors to the myapp

-Percentage of 5xx errors to the myapp application as a ratio of total requests:
+application as a ratio of total requests:

 100 * (